varnish/zipnish/README.md

 #### Next Steps ####

-1. Mimic data flow with parent headers etc. just as zip kin uses inside you application.
+1. Mimic data flow with parent headers etc. just as ZipKin uses inside you application.
 2. Make the application function as close to ZipKin as possible.
 3. Use ZipKin user-interface to display information.
 4. Document functionality implemented.
 The flow of the system.